The structure of your business

 Starting a new business

 The main ways you can run a business are as an unincorporated business, for example as a sole trader or partnership; or by using a company.
-There are other possibilities such Limited Liability Partnerships and Community Interest Companies.
 It is best to take specific professional advice before making a decision.

 A company is a separate legal person.
 You will normally be a director, employee and also a shareholder in your own company.
 You can take money out of your company as salary or by paying dividends.